Bismarck-Mandan Pards: Manitoba-Dakota League (1955 to 1957)

 In 1955, the Bismarck Barons began play as members of the Independent Manitoba-Dakota League.
 In their three seasons, the Barons won both a pennant and a league championship.
-The 1955 Barons finished 47–41, to win the Manitoba–Dakota League regular season pennant, 3.0 games ahead of the 2nd place Williston Oilers.
+The 1955 Barons finished 47–41, to win the Manitoba–Dakota League regular season pennant, 3.0 games ahead of the second place Williston Oilers.
 In the Playoffs, the Dickinson Packers defeated Bismarck 4 games to 1.
 The team was Managed by Al Cihocki.
-Baseball Hall of Famer Ray Dandridge played for the Bismarck Barons in 1955, hitting .360 in 328 at–bats and leading the league with 118 hits at age 41.
+Baseball Hall of Fame member Ray Dandridge played for the Bismarck Barons in 1955, hitting .360 in 328 at–bats and leading the league with 118 hits at age 41.

-The Bismarck Barons finished in 2nd place in 1956, with a 47–41 record, playing again under Manager Al Cihocki.
+The Bismarck Barons finished in second place in 1956, with a 47–41 record, playing again under Manager Al Cihocki.
 Bismarck finished 1.0 games behind the Williston Oilers in the regular season standings and were defeated in the Manitoba–Dakota League playoffs by the Minot Mallards 4 games to 2.

-In 1957, the Bismarck Barons finished 1st in the regular season with a 38–33 record to win a second Manitoba–Dakota League pennant.
+In 1957, the Bismarck Barons finished first in the regular season with a 38–33 record to win a second Manitoba–Dakota League pennant.
 The 1957 Manager was Bill Hockenbury.
-Bismarck finished 1.0 games ahead of the 2nd place Minot Minors in the regular season.
-Bismarck then defeated Minot in a weather affected Playoffs to claim the championship.
-In the 1957 Playoff Finals, the Bismarck Barons led the Minot Mallards 2 games to 1, when Minot forfeited after rain cancelled two games.
+Bismarck finished 1.0 games ahead of the second place Minot Minors in the regular season.
+Bismarck then defeated Minot in a weather affected playoffs to claim the championship.
+In the 1957 playoff Finals, the Bismarck Barons led the Minot Mallards 2 games to 1, when Minot forfeited after rain cancelled two games.
 The Manitoba-Dakota League permanently folded after the 1957 season.

 Bismarck attempted to join the Northern League in 1958, along with the Minot Mallards.
 The league was considering expanding to ten teams.
 But the eight–team league wasn't able to successfully create a nine–team schedule when the Wausau franchise folded, so Bismarck did not gain the franchise.